Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Constructing embeddings: specifics

-To build our desired embeddings, it suffices to pick $\alpha$, $\beta$ so that: (a) Either $2 \nmid (\alpha, \beta)$ or $(\alpha, \beta)=1$, (b) the inequalities~(\ref{eqn:inequality}) hold, and (c) $2(\alpha\beta - m -1)$ is a sum of three distinct nonzero squares.
-We remark that (a) ensures primitivity (Lemma~\ref{lem:primlemma}), while (b) and (c) guarantee $N_\ell$ is small and odd (Lemma~\ref{lem:keylemma8m}).
-We begin by observing that it is necessary and sufficient for (c) to hold that $\alpha \beta - m-1$ be odd and avoid some finite set of exceptiional values (see Lemma~\ref{lem:threesquares}); in particular, we will ask that
+To build our desired embeddings, we will show that for $m$ large enough, we can choose $\alpha$, $\beta$ so that: (a) $2 \nmid (\alpha, \beta)$, (b) the inequalities~\eqref{eqn:inequality} hold, and (c) $2(\alpha\beta - m -1)$ is a sum of three distinct coprime nonnegative squares.
+Observe that it is necessary and sufficient for (c) to hold that $\alpha \beta - m-1$ be both odd and avoid some finite set of exceptional values (see Lemma~\ref{lem:threesquares}).
+Then by Lemma~\ref{lem:primlemma} and Lemma~\ref{lem:keylemma8m}, we get a primitive embedding $\iota_\ell \colon K_d^\perp \to L_{2,26}$ with $N_\ell \in \{1,3\}$.